PoLonisOP/Master-Research/README.md

       double balance_ratio = 1.05;
     string edgename = "/home/polon/Desktop/Master-Research/Datasets/com-youtube.ungraph.txt";
   ```
   pnum is the partitioned chunks, memsize is the memory size for edge streaming methods, method is the choosed partitioner, lambda is for HDRF, balance_ratio is the edge counts deviating from the average, edgename is the absolute path for graph datasets.
-Our datasets is all cited from <https://snap.stanford.edu/data/index.html>.
+All of our datasets is cited from <https://snap.stanford.edu/data/index.html>.
 * `memory.hpp` input:
   ```c++
     size_t channel = 32;